LilyTronics/lily_data_logger_software/readme.md

 ## About GPIB...

 We get some questions if GPIB will be supported.
-GPIB is a standarized communication bus for instruments.
+GPIB is a standardized communication bus for instruments.
 But the standardization is only on the GPIB part.
-The command and response structure are standarized.
-What is not standarized is the GPIB PC controller.
+The command and response structure are standardized.
+What is not standardized is the GPIB PC controller.
 In the past PCs used ISA cards.
-Now a days you need to have a USB to GPIB controller.
+Nowadays, you need to have a USB to GPIB controller.
 And in this controller lies the problem.
 Supporting the GPIB protocol is fairly easy.
 Supporting all available GPIB controllers on the market is a headache.
 Every GPIB controller requires its own specific driver.
 And to test it, we need a sample of each controller available.
 And those controllers are not cheap.
 So for now it is not very feasible to have GPIB supported.
 But... if someone is willing to donate a GPIB controller, we will be happy to add support for it.

 ## Adding your own instruments